PhoenixDAO/phoenix-gift-cards/README.md

 # PhoenixGiftCard

 ## Overview
-`PhoenixGiftCard` is implemented as a Snowflake Resolver which uses the Resolver's allowance system to facilitate easier PHNX token exchanges.
-The customer must deposit PHNX into their snowflake and would then add `PhoenixGiftCard` as a resolver for their snowflake and allocate a sufficient allowance which they'll use to purchase `GiftCards`.
+`PhoenixGiftCard` is implemented as a PhoenixIdentity Resolver which uses the Resolver's allowance system to facilitate easier PHNX token exchanges.
+The customer must deposit PHNX into their phoenixIdentity and would then add `PhoenixGiftCard` as a resolver for their phoenixIdentity and allocate a sufficient allowance which they'll use to purchase `GiftCards`.

 Vendors will specify `Offers` consisting of the gift card denominations that will be available to purchase (e.g. 100,000 PHNX, 50,000 PHNX, etc.).
 Vendors must have an identity registered in the Phoenix ecosystem as their `Offers` are tied to their EIN.